Post-Cult Counselling at Hope Valley Counselling

 The length of time allocated will be a mutual decision, although a recommendation will be provided following the mutual assessment, based on an individual’s needs.

-Clients receive a Workbook in a folder with specially designed resources and reference materials to take away with them.
-Follow up phone or Skype sessions can also be arranged.
+Clients receive a Recovery Workbook in a folder with specially designed resources and reference materials to take away with them.
+Follow up phone or Zoom can also be arranged.

 Therapy is charged at the hourly rate and excludes accommodation, food and travel expenses, which the client will arrange for themselves.